kalpanagarg9224/Covid-Website/README.md

 # Covid-Website
-This website is designed for social cause to help people in covid times.
+This website is designed for social cause to help people in covid-19 times.

 # Tech Stack
 1) Front-end : HTML, CSS, Javascript